git-artes/gr-isdbt/README.md

 *Q*: Cmake complains about unmet requirements.
 What's the problem?
 *A*: You should read the errors carefully (though we reckon they are sometimes mysterious).
 Most probably is a missing library.
 Candidates are Boost (in Ubuntu libboost-all-dev) or libcppunit (in Ubuntu libcppunit-dev).

+*Q*: Cmake complains about some Policy CMP0026 and LOCATION target property and who knows what else.
+Again, what's the problem?
+*A*: This is a problem with using Cmake with a version >= 3, which is installed in Ubuntu 16, for instance.
+The good news is that you may ignore all these warnings.

 *Q*: It is not compiling.
 What's the problem?
 *A*: Again, you should read carefully the errors.
 Again, it's most probably a missing library, for instance log4cpp (in Ubuntu liblog4cpp5-dev).
 If the problem is with the API of GNU Radio, you should update it.